Blog/Testimonials·7 min read

 PrettyLittleThing sends a bright and casual review request email that matches the brand’s fun style.
 The message uses simple, friendly language and asks customers to share their thoughts about their recent purchase.

-The email encourages feedback in a relaxed way with phrases like “spread the love” and a clear call-to-action button.
-This playful tone makes the request feel natural and friendly.
+Phrases like “spread the love” and a clear call-to-action button make the request feel natural and inviting.

 Hey [First Name],

 Hope you’re enjoying [product/service].
-I really want to know, did our [product/service] exceed your expectations?
-I’m putting together some “success stories” for our website.
-And I want you to join and share your experience with us.
+Did our [product/service] exceed your expectations?
+I’m putting together some success stories for our website and want you to be part of it.

-Would you be open to sharing a quick testimonial about your experience with us?
-Just a few honest lines would be a great help for other people to choose us.
+Would you be open to sharing a quick testimonial about your experience?
+Just a few honest lines would help other people choose us.

 If you’re up for it: [Review Link]